-A rich and decadent chocolate sponge filled with Baileys spiked whipped cream and decorated with a glossy chocolate ganache, this Baileys Cream Yule Log is an indulgent Christmas dessert that’s sure to be a hit!
+A rich and decadent chocolate sponge filled with Baileys spiked whipped cream and decorated with a glossy chocolate ganache, this Baileys Yule Log is an indulgent Christmas dessert that won’t fail to impress.

 When I was little, Yule Log was always seen as a really special treat.
 Not homemade sadly – it was always shop bought!